 Talent adding cell culture medium on top of the cell pellet and mixing it.

-Talent mixing the aliquot of the cell suspension with trypan blue.
+Talent mixing the aliquot of the cell suspension with trypan blue, and put the cells on the hematocytometer.

 Videographer: Please film the screen for all SCREEN shots as a backup.